The Bankrate promise

 Pros of a 6-month auto policy

-- Switch carriers sooner: Although you can switch auto insurance companies for any reason at any time, some carriers may apply a cancellation fee if you cancel your policy mid-term.
+- Policy flexibility: Although you can switch auto insurance companies for any reason at any time, some carriers may apply a cancellation fee if you cancel your policy mid-term.
 If you are unhappy with your insurance carrier, a six-month policy means you may not have to wait as long for your renewal period to come up so you can change providers.

 Cons of a 6-month auto policy

-- Premium increases: When you purchase a 12-month auto insurance policy, your premium is locked in for an entire year (unless you make changes like adding or removing a vehicle or driver), but with a semi-annual policy that renews every six months, you could be facing rate increases sooner or more often.
+- Premium increases: When you purchase a 12-month auto insurance policy, your premium will typically remain the same for an entire year (unless you make changes like adding or removing a vehicle or driver), but with a semi-annual policy that renews every six months, you could be facing rate increases sooner or more often.

 - Potential to forget renewal dates: When you purchase a 12-month policy, you have the option to pay for the entire expense of your policy for a full year upfront.
 When you have a six-month policy, you might be more likely to forget your renewal dates, since they occur twice a year, and could potentially miss a payment, causing a lapse in insurance coverage.

-- Possible missed discounts: If you no longer qualify for a discount after your policy renews, a six-month policy could mean you lose that savings sooner.
-Discounts for new policyholders, for example, could net more savings over a 12-month period instead.
+- Possible missed discounts: If you no longer qualify for a discount after your policy renews, a six-month policy could mean you lose those savings sooner.
+Discounts for new policyholders, for example, could net more savings over a 12-month period.

-The best type of auto policy should be determined based on your unique situation.
-Just because your friend is getting a great rate on their annual policy does not mean you will get the same rate if you switch from a six-month policy.
-However, you may prefer the advantages to a longer policy term if your insurance needs are fairly set.
+The best type of auto policy for you will likely differ based on your unique situation.
+Just because your friend is getting a great rate on their annual policy may not mean you will get the same rate if you switch from a six-month policy.